 15. Aloe vera gel

 This is self-explanatory.
-It’s costly in resort gift shops, so bring some aloe very gel with you.
+It’s costly in resort gift shops, so bring some aloe vera gel with you.
 Hanalei brand is my absolute favorite.

 What to pack for Cancun